 Too often, people charged with misdemeanors think they can handle their own cases.
 While it does cost money to hire a defense attorney, the results are often well worth it.
 Even if you are guilty, an attorney may be able to get the charges reduced or even dismissed if your constitutional rights were violated.
 If you are not guilty, an attorney can present evidence and witnesses to convince the judge of your innocence.
 A guilty verdict could mean months in jail and hundreds of dollars in fines, as well as a criminal conviction on your record that could affect your ability to get a job or a loan.

 If you are charged with a misdemeanor in Midlothian, Richmond, or anywhere in Virginia, don’t risk your future.
-Call Quest Law PLLC at 804-396-3329 to talk to an experienced criminal defense attorney today.
+Call Quest Law PLLC at 804-396-3329 for a free consultation to talk to an experienced criminal defense attorney today.